Are month-to-month car insurance policies available? No, not usually.

 - You have a car in another state, like a vacation home, that you drive during certain times each year.

 We know that situations may warrant a short-term solution for car insurance, but we also know that major U.S. insurers don’t offer month-to-month car insurance.
 So, we’ve come up with some alternatives for you.

-Usage-based car insurance is a type of insurance that monitors mileage, driving habits, or both and then allows you to pay for insurance based on those factors.
+Usage-based car insurance monitors mileage, driving habits, or both and then allows you to pay for insurance based on those factors.
 Progressive’s Snapshot, State Farm’s Drive Safe & Save and MetroMile’s pay-per-mile program are examples of usage-based insurance options.

-A common usage-based insurance is called pay-per-mile (or pay-as-you-drive) insurance that allows you to do exactly that.
+Common usage-based insurance, called pay-per-mile (or pay-as-you-drive), allows you to do that.
 This type of policy may be an excellent option for someone who drives infrequently.
-At whatever point you no longer have the vehicle you can cancel your pay-per-mile policy.
+You can cancel your pay-per-mile policy at whatever point you no longer have the vehicle.

 A limited-use policy gives year-round coverage but only up to a specific mileage cap.
 Two thousand to 4,000 per year is the most common.
 Limited-use policies offer relatively cheap rates, which make it possible to keep the insurance year-round even if you are not frequently driving the insured vehicle.